New Training Regulations for Solicitors: Walker Morris help for in-house lawyersPrint publication

 SRA Toolkit and Walker Morris In-House Lawyer Support

 The SRA’s website offers a Toolkit which confirms that solicitors should reflect on the quality of their practice by reference to the Competence Statement and must identify learning and development needs.
-Thereafter solicitors are required to plan and address those needs, and to record and evaluate their learning and development activities so that, if/when asked to do so, they can demonstrate to the SRA the steps they have taken to ensure competence.
+Thereafter solicitors are required to plan and address those needs, and to record this information so that, if/when asked to do so, they can demonstrate to the SRA the steps they have taken to ensure competence.
 Finally, solicitors must make an annual declaration that they have completed each of these steps.

 So what do you need to do?

-Take some time to think about your practice.
+Take a minute to think about your practice.
 Are there any aspects of your working life on which you feel you could benefit from further training, greater practical experience or a deeper academic understanding?
 Are there any legal issues which have crossed your desk, either regularly or irregularly, which you referred to external counsel, but with which you might like to deal yourself next time?
 Do you have any appraisal or other business objectives which training or on-the-job learning could help you to achieve?
-Capture your identified learning and development needs in a Development Record and move on to step 2…
+Make a note of any such learning and development needs and move on to step 2…

 Walker Morris can help you with this stage of your competency regime in a variety of ways.
-In-house lawyers can check out our dedicated In-House Lawyer web pages and other Client Resources at any time for advice and support on a variety of commercial, professional and procedural issues.
-We also regularly publish Business Insights on the latest legal and practical issues of interest to our clients.
+In-house lawyers can check out our dedicated In-House Lawyer web pages at any time for advice and support on a variety of commercial, professional and procedural issues.
+We also regularly publish Business Insights on the latest legal and practical issues of interest to our clients, plus our clients have access to Reach, our firm-wide knowledge database.
 Spending time reading and reviewing all of these resources amounts to genuine learning and professional development, all of which counts towards your competency requirements.

 That just takes you to step 4…